HIV+ and long-term survivors

 Inflammation

 Inflammation is the human body's natural response to threat or damage.
 Because the immune system of a person living with HIV is always struggling to get rid of the virus, it is always activated, or "turned on," over many years.
 This is known as chronic low-level immune activation, which is a form of inflammation.
-Some research suggests that the body's response to complex trauma, as with ASS, may also increase levels of inflammation.
+Some research suggests that the body's response to complex trauma, as with AIDS Survivor Syndrome (ASS), may also increase levels of inflammation.

 Eating well, exercising, stopping smoking, managing other health conditions like high blood pressure and diabetes, and taking HIV drugs can help reduce levels of inflammation in HIV long-term survivors and other people living with HIV.